Lucy Stone: Waning activism

 As a lifelong believer in nonresistance, Stone could not support the war effort as so many of her friends did.
 She could certainly support the drive to end slavery, however, which the war had made into a realistic possibility.
 In 1863, Elizabeth Cady Stanton and Susan B. Anthony organized the Women's Loyal National League, the first national women's political organization in the U.S. It collected nearly 400,000 signatures on petitions to abolish slavery in the largest petition drive in the nation's history up to that time.
-Despite her reduced public activity, Stone agreed to preside over the League's founding convention, and she later agreed to manage its office for two weeks to give Anthony a badly-needed break.
+Despite her reduced public activity, Stone agreed to preside over the League's founding convention, and later, she agreed to manage its office for two weeks to give Anthony a badly needed break.
 She declined, however, to go on lecture tours for the League.

-Henry Blackwell had for years worked with real estate investments.
-In 1864, amid wartime inflation, his investments began to pay off handsomely.
+For years, Henry Blackwell had worked with real estate investments.
+In 1864, amid wartime inflation, his investments began to pay off, handsomely.
 Stone was enormously relieved to have the family freed from the debts that had been contracted to buy investment property.
 This major improvement in the family's finances enabled Blackwell to scale back his business efforts and devote more of his time to social reform activities.

-Beginning to ease back into public activity, Stone embarked on a lecture tour on women's rights in New York and New England in the autumn of 1865.
-She was still experiencing periods of self-doubt a year later, but, with Blackwell's encouragement, she traveled with him on a joint lecture tour in 1866.
+Beginning to ease back into public activity, Stone embarked on a lecture tour on women's rights in New York and New England, in the autumn of 1865.
+She was still experiencing periods of self-doubt, a year later, but, with Blackwell's encouragement, she traveled with him on a joint lecture tour, in 1866.